sakuli/sakuli/README.md

 - [robotjs](http://robotjs.io/docs/building)

 The installation process is an open issue and will be enhanced in the near future, so using Sakuli becomes even more enjoyable!

+# Development

+To start developing Sakuli 2 some setup on your workstation is required.

+* Make sure to have [cmake](https://cmake.org/) installed.
+* Make sure to have docker installed and started
+* Make sure to execute `docker pull selenium/standalone-chrome-debug` before you start developing.